 Figure 1.
-HIV-1 RNA contains m6A modifications.
-HEK293 T cells were transfected with a proviral DNA-containing plasmid (pNL4-3).
-RNA was extracted after 48 hrs post-transfection and immunoprecipitated with an m6A-specific antibody.
-Enriched RNA was subjected to CLIP assay followed by next generation sequencing.
-Peaks show the relative abundance of m6A sites on the HIV-1 genome.
-(A) The distribution of m6A reads from m6A-seq mapped to HIV-1 genome (red line).
+HIV-1 RNA contains m6A modifications and YTHDF1–3 proteins bind to m6A-modified HIV-1 RNA.
+(A-B) The distribution of m6A reads from m6A-seq mapped to HIV-1 genome (red line) in HIV-1 infected Jurkat cells (A) or primary CD4+ T-cells (B).
 Baseline signal from the RNA-seq of input samples is shown as a black line.
-Green lines show the locations of m6A-CLIP-seq peaks of Jurkat cells infected with HIV-1NL4-3.
-A schematic diagram of HIV-1 genome (based on the NCBI Reference Sequence: NC_001802.1) features is shown above.
-TAR, transacting response element; asp, HIV-1 minus-strand-encoded antisense protein; RRE, Rev response element.
-(B-C) m6A read density distribution on selected genome regions.
-(B) 3’ end of the rev gene that overlaps with the env gene and (C) part of 3’ UTR.
-(D) Quantification of HIV-1 RNA m6A level using liquid chromatography-mass spectrometry.
-HIV-1 RNA (250 ng) was isolated from highly purified HIV-1 virions and subjected to quantitative analysis of the m6A level using LC-MS/MS (n=3 of each sample).
+A schematic diagram of HIV-1NL4-3 genome is shown above.
+TAR, transacting response element; RRE, Rev response element.
+Jurkat cells (A) or primary CD4+ T-cells (B) were infected with HIV-1NL4-3 and total RNA was extracted for m6A-seq at 72 or 96 hr post-infection (hpi), respectively.
+(C) YTHDF1–3 proteins bind to the HIV-1 gRNA.
+HeLa cells overexpressing individual FLAG-tagged YTHDF1–3 proteins were infected with HIV-1-Luc/VSV-G at a multiplicity of infection (MOI) of 0.5 for 2 hr.
+CLIP assay was performed with anti-FLAG.
+The peaks represent the read density and the HIV-1 genome organization and corresponding nucleotide positions are shown.
+All data presented are representative of duplicate samples (n=2) in at least two independent experiments.

 Figure 2.
 YTHDF1–3 proteins negatively regulate post-entry HIV-1 infection in HeLa cells.
 (A-B) Overexpression of YTHDF1–3 proteins in HeLa cells significantly inhibits HIV-1 infection compared to vector control cells.
 (A) Overexpression of YTHDF1–3 proteins in HeLa cells was confirmed by immunoblotting.
-(B) HeLa cells overexpressing YTHDF1–3 proteins were infected with HIV-1 Luc/VSV-G at a multiplicity of infection (MOI) of 0.5 and viral infection was measured by luciferase activity at 24 hrs post-infection.
-(C) Overexpression of YTHDF1-3 proteins inhibits HIV-1 Gag protein synthesis in infected cells.
-HeLa cells overexpressing individual YTHDF1-3 proteins or the vector control cells were infected by HIV-1-Luc/VSV-G at a MOI of 0.5.
-At 24 hrs post-infection, the expression of HIV-1 Gag and YTHDF1-3 proteins (FLAG-tagged) was determined using immunoblotting.
+(B) HeLa cells overexpressing YTHDF1–3 proteins were infected with HIV-1 Luc/VSV-G at an MOI of 0.5 and viral infection was measured by luciferase activity at 24 hpi.
+(C) Overexpression of YTHDF1–3 proteins inhibits HIV-1 Gag protein synthesis in infected cells.
+HeLa cells overexpressing individual YTHDF1–3 proteins or the vector control cells were infected by HIV-1-Luc/VSV-G at an MOI of 0.5.
+At 24 hpi, the expression of HIV-1 Gag and YTHDF1–3 proteins (FLAG-tagged) was determined using immunoblotting.
 GAPDH was used as a loading control and mock-infected vector control cells were used as a negative control.
 (D and E) Individual knockdown of endogenous YTHDF1–3 proteins in HeLa cells significantly increases HIV-1 infection compared to vector control cells.
-HIV-1 infection assays were performed as described for panel B. All results are shown as mean ±SD (n=3) and data presented are representative of at least 3 independent experiments. *, p<0.05, **, p<0.005, and ***, p<0.0005, compared to vector control without AZT treatment.
+HIV-1 infection assays were performed as described for panel B. * P<0.05, ** P<0.005, and *** P<0.0005, compared to vector control without AZT treatment.
+All results are shown as mean ±SD (n=3) and data presented are representative of at least three independent experiments.